fanpu/website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
+I am Fan Pu, and I work with large language models and machine learning at [Jane Street](https://www.janestreet.com/).
-I am Fan Pu.
-I recently graduated with a M.S (2023) and B.S (2022) in Computer Science from [Carnegie Mellon University](https://www.cmu.edu/).
+I recently graduated with a M.S (2023) and B.S (2022) in Computer
+Science from [Carnegie Mellon University](https://www.cmu.edu/).

 At CMU, I was actively involved in the open-source programming assignment